Normal Smoothings for Charney-Davis Strict Hyperbolizations

 In his 1987 paper ``Hyperbolic Groups'' \cite{G} M. Gromov introduced the process of {\it hyperbolization}.
 This process assigns to each simplicial complex $K$ a nonpositively curved (in the geodesic sense) complex.
 The hyperbolization process has a lego type flavor and it can roughly be described in simple terms: to construct the hyperbolization of a simplicial complex $K$ we replace its basic set of pieces (simplices) by another basic set of ``hyperbolization pieces".
 In other words, to construct the hyperbolization of $K$ we assemble the hyperbolization pieces using the same pattern as the one used to assemble $K$.
 The hyperbolization process was later studied and used by Davis and Januszkiewicz in \cite{DJ}.\\

-An important property of hyperbolization is that if $K$ is a $PL$ manifold then the hyperbolization of $K$ is also a $PL$ manifold.
-Moreover Davis and Januszkiewicz \cite{DJ} showed that the hyperbolization of a smoothly triangulated manifold is also a smooth manifold.\\
+An important property of hyperbolization is that if $K$ is a $PL$ manifold, then the hyperbolization of $K$ is also a $PL$ manifold.
+Moreover, Davis and Januszkiewicz \cite{DJ} showed that the hyperbolization of a smoothly triangulated manifold is also a smooth manifold.\\

-In \cite{ChD} R. Charney and M. Davis built on hyperbolization previous versions and presented the {\it strict hyperbolization} process.
+In \cite{ChD} Charney and Davis built on previous versions of hyperbolization and presented the {\it strict hyperbolization} process.
 In this case one begins with a cube complex $K$ (with large links) and obtains a negatively curved space $K_X$.
 In this process we replace the cubes by what we call {\it Charney-Davis strict hyperbolization pieces}.
 Again, the hyperbolization of a smoothly cubulated manifold is also a smooth manifold.\\